Once an Historic Transportation Route Now a “Staycation” destination

-Get relief from the boredom of inner-city grind and refresh your mind with exciting new sights: ancient majestic trees, rarely spotted birds and shoreline landscapes that remind you of a Group of Seven painting.
+Get relief from the boredom of inner-city grind and refresh your mind with exciting new sights: ancient majestic trees, a variety of bird species and shoreline landscapes that remind you of a Group of Seven painting.
 Take an afternoon off to eat lunch and unwind under a tree.
 Or hop in a canoe and paddle down the Ottawa River, a historically significant trade and transportation route of early Canadian settlers.

-Open to the public year round in the rural City of Ottawa, you’ll also have opportunities to enjoy the best of Ontario’s weather throughout the seasons: hike through Spring’s blossoms, kayak the island’s nooks and crannies in Summer, dog walk the boardwalks through Autumn’s rain, and snowshoe on crisp Winter mornings along winding trails.
+Open to the public year round in the rural City of Ottawa, enjoy the best of Ontario’s weather throughout the seasons.
 Plan your next trip now: download your Morris Island Trail Map.

-See the complete list of amenities to plan your next visit and get an idea of which spots you won’t want to miss.
+- See the complete list of amenities to plan your next visit.